 Technical (Non-Academic) Standards

 OBSERVATION SKILLS: Candidates must be able to observe demonstrations and participate in experiments of science, including but not limited to such things as anatomic dissection of cadavers, microscopic studies, and standardized patient demonstrations.
 Candidates must be able to accurately observe patients and assess findings.
 They must be able to obtain a medical history and perform a complete physical examination in order to integrate findings based on these observations and to develop an appropriate diagnostic and treatment plan.
+The required observation, information acquisition and analysis skills necessitate the functional use of visual, auditory, and somatic sensations.
+In any case where a candidate’s ability to observe or acquire information through these sensory modalities is compromised, the candidate must demonstrate alternate means to observe and assess findings.

 COMMUNICATION SKILLS: Candidates must be able to communicate effectively and efficiently with patients, their families, and members of the health care team.
 They must be able to listen carefully and develop rapport with patients in order to elicit information and perform appropriate examinations; observe patients attentively; perceive changes in mood, activity and posture; and interpret non-verbal communication such as facial expressions, affects, and body language.
 Candidates must be able to record information accurately and clearly, and communicate effectively in English.
+In any case where a candidate’s ability to communicate is compromised, the candidate must demonstrate alternate means and/or abilities to communicate with patients and teams.

 MOTOR, VISUAL, AUDITORY AND TACTILE FUNCTIONS: Candidates must be able to gather data from written and illustrated reference material, oral presentations, demonstrations and experiments, observations of patients and clinical procedures, digital and analog representations of physiologic phenomena, and physical examinations of patients.
 They must possess the capacity to perform physical examinations and diagnostic maneuvers.
 They must be able to respond to emergency situations in a timely manner and provide general and emergency care.
 They must adhere to universal precaution measures and meet safety standards applicable to inpatient and outpatient settings and other clinical activities.